5 stars

 Although immigration laws are quite complex, there is a basic fact that you must first understand.
 There are two types of visas for those who wish to emigrate to Canada: a temporary visa and a permanent residence visa.

 Temporary visas grant temporary authorization to enter and work in the country.
+A temporary resident visa (TRV) may be necessary depending on the individual’s citizenship and serves as a travel document that allows entry into Canada, distinct from a work permit.
 You must renew the visa/permit to continue working here when the temporary visa/permit period expires.
 Different visas have different expiration times and renewal rules.
 In addition, there are limitations on who can come with you and whether they will have the right to work here.
 Examples of temporary business visas include Intra-Company Transfer, Significant Benefit and Owner/Operator LMIA-based business visas, which we will discuss in detail below.

 The biggest problem with temporary business visas for entrepreneurs is that they are valid for a limited period of time and are often linked to the success of the business.
 Under a temporary work visa, it is often difficult to renew your business visa if your business fails or you decide you donʼt want to use your business anymore.
 Therefore, while temporary work visas are generally easier and faster than permanent residence visas, entrepreneurs who want to stay in Canada in the long term should consult with an immigration lawyer about their stay in Canada and plan ahead.
 This is a crucial aspect of business immigration.

-A permanent resident visa, in contrast, allows you to obtain permanent status in Canada so you can work permanently in Canada.
+A permanent resident visa, in contrast, allows you to obtain permanent status in Canada so you can work permanently there.
 These visas are a good option for entrepreneurs who want to settle in Canada in the long term and ultimately gain Canadian citizenship.
-It is important to have a strong and viable business idea to increase the chances of success in your application.
+A strong and viable business idea increases your chances of success in your application.

 So, here are the top 3 ways for business people to quickly enter the Canadian market.